PySide6.QtCore.QEasingCurve

 bool

-Compare this easing curve with other and returns true if they are not equal.
-It will also compare the properties of a curve.
+Compares easing curve lhs with rhs and returns true if they are not equal; otherwise returns false.
+It will also compare the properties of the curves.

 See also